Electroweak Precision Constraints on Dark Photon Models with Generalized Mixing: Constraints on the Parameter Space

-We thus conclude that, at least for the slice of parameter space shown, large regions are allowed.
+We thus conclude that, at least for the slice of parameter space shown, large regions in $\lambda_{21}$ and $\kappa$ are still allowed.
 Although a complete scan of the scalar parameter space is beyond the scope of this paper, we have analyzed a few benchmarks to understand whether this property persists for other choices of parameters.
+Since the ratio of the vevs controls important features of both scalar and gauge sectors, we have chosen benchmarks with fixed values of $\lambda_{ij}$ and $\kappa$, and varying $\tbeta$ and $\teta$.
 We find that, typically, the region $\tbeta \gtrsim 2$ is open for any value of $\teta$, almost independently from the choice of the other parameters.
 The bound essentially comes from the requirement that the coupling between the SM-like scalar and fermions is close to its SM value.
-As in the type I 2HDM, the coupling scales as $1/s_\beta$, so that requiring it to be within about $10\%$ of the SM value implies $\tbeta \gtrsim 2$.
+As in the type I 2HDM, the Yukawa coupling scales as $1/\text{s}_{\beta}$, so that requiring it to be within about $10\%$ of the SM value implies $\tbeta \gtrsim 2$.
 A similar conclusion was reached in\,\cite{Davoudiasl:2012ag}.
 It is also interesting to understand what happens in the $\tbeta, \teta \to \infty$ limit in which we recover the usual DP model.
 In this limit, the lightest scalar aligns with the SM-like Higgs boson, while all the remaining scalars become heavy and almost degenerate \cite{HiggsDecoupling}.
-The contributions to EWPOs are negligible and no relevant bound emerges, in accordance with the results of \cite{curtin}.
+The contributions to EWPOs are negligible and no relevant bound emerges, in accordance with the results of\,\cite{curtin}.

 Finally, we have analyzed whether collider limits can bound the parameter space in the scalar sector.
 We have considered searches for charged Higgs bosons produced in VBF processes and decaying into WZ pairs\,\cite{CMSsearch}, and searches for pseudoscalars produced via gluon-gluon fusion\,\cite{CMS:pseudoscalar}.
 To compare with data, we have computed the appropriate cross-sections and decay rates, finding that in our model they are orders of magnitude below the experimental bound, so that no limit emerges.